gp-dublincentral/jh-web/site/content/post/call-for-covid-19-emergency-mobility-intervention-programme-measures.md

   work.

-  I joined with Councillor Darcy Lonergan and Neasa Hourigan, T.D. to make the following requests.
+  I joined with Councillor Darcy Lonergan and Neasa Hourigan, T.D. to make the following submission.
 If you have feedback or additional thoughts, please do get in touch or you can submit your requests to the Council here: https://www.dublincity.ie/trafficservice
 image: /img/bc-image.png
 ---